 KIPP Nashville operates a pooled-cash management program for the benefit of its schools, including the School.
 Cash balances reported within the accompanying financial statements represent the School's portion of the pooled-cash program, resulting from its operation.
-Also included in KIPP Academy Nashville's cash balances are accounts received from central fundraising activities which have not been transferred or utilized by other schools.
-KIPP Academy Nashville, as the first school in KIPP Nashville's network, holds these funds for operational needs and future development.
+Included in KIPP Academy Nashville's cash balances are accounts received from central fundraising activities which have not been transferred or utilized by other schools, including the School.
+KIPP Academy Nashville, as the first school in KIPP Nashville's network, holds these funds for operational needs and future development of all the schools.

-KIPP Nashville management, under the direction of the Board of Directors, and within limits of grant agreements or donor restrictions, may make transfers among the schools as necessary to fund operations and growth.
-Accordingly, cash presented herein may be transferred among the KIPP Nashville schools.
+KIPP Nashville management under the direction of the Board of Directors, and within limits of grant agreements or donor restrictions, may make transfers among the schools as necessary to fund operations and growth.